First Battle of Marengo: Battle

 As early as 10 May, the Cossack regiments of Denisov, Grekov, and Molchanov, supported by the Kalemin Grenadier Battalion, cleared the French from Marengo.
 The Austrians were massed east of the village of San Giuliano while Bagration's Russian vanguard was at Novi Ligure.
 Starting on 13 May, Suvorov began edging his south bank forces toward the north because he intended to cross the Po and march west toward Turin.
 He wanted his troops to begin crossing the Po at Alluvioni Cambiò on 16 May, but other events intervened.
 Earlier, Moreau believed that Suvorov was going to march against MacDonald, but now he thought that the Russian was not going south after all.
 From 13–15 May, the French commander concentrated his army behind the Bormida River, throwing a bridge of boats across the stream.
 On 16 May, Moreau sent Victor on a strong reconnaissance east toward Tortona.

 The French crossed the Bormida at a point called The Cedars.
-At 8:00 am they split into two columns with General of Brigade Luigi Leonardo Colli-Ricci on the left and General of Brigade Gaspard Amédée Gardanne on the right.
+At 8:00 am they split into two columns with General of Brigade Louis Léonard (Luigi Leonardo) Colli-Ricci on the left and General of Brigade Gaspard Amédée Gardanne on the right.
 The 74th Line Infantry acted as an advance guard.
 Colonel Louis Gareau with two battalions guarded the Bormida bridge.
 The French cavalry crossed the river upstream.
 Altogether the French employed 7,500 troops in the operation.
 General-major Adrian Karpovich Denisov, commanding the Cossack screen captured a French officer and learned that the enemy incursion was substantial.
 He sent appeals for help to Bagration.
 The 74th Line quickly brushed aside the Cossacks and drove the Allied outposts from Marengo, Spinetta, and Cascina Grossa.
 The outposts were manned by General-major Andreas Karaczay's Advanced Guard, but these troops did not otherwise participate in the ensuing action.